Palaeoagaracites

 Palaeoagaracites is an extinct monotypic genus of gilled fungus in the order Agaricales.
 It contains the single species Palaeoagaracites antiquus.

 The genus is solely known from the Lower Cretaceous, Upper Albian stage (about 100 Ma), Burmese amber deposits in Myanmar.
-Palaeoagaracites is one of only five known agaric fungal species known in the fossil record, the oldest to be described, and only genus from Burmese amber.
+Palaeoagaracites is one of only five known agaric fungal species known in the fossil record, the second oldest to be described, and only genus from Burmese amber.

 History and classification

 The genus is known only from the single holotype, number "AB-368", a single partial fruiting body specimen.
 When described the mushroom was in the private collection of Ron Buckley of Florence, Kentucky, United States.
 The collection has since been sold and is now owned by Deniz Erin of Istanbul, Turkey.
 AB-368 was collected from one of the amber mines in the Hukawng Valley area southwest of Maingkhwan, Kachin State, Northern Myanmar.
 It was first studied by a pair of researchers led by Dr George Poinar from Oregon State University who worked with Ron Buckley.
 Poinar and Buckley published their 2007 type description in Mycological Research, a journal of the British Mycological Society.
 The genus has been assigned the MycoBank number MB510456, and the species number MB510465.

 The genus name Palaeoagaracites is Greek in derivation and is a combination of the words palaeo meaning "old" and agaricon, which means "fungus".
 The specific epithet antiquus is Latin for "old".

 When published, Palaeoagaracites antiquus was the fifth species of extinct agaric fungus to be described, and the oldest.
 The three species Aureofungus yaniguaensis, Coprinites dominicana and Protomycena electra are known from the Burdigalian amber mines of the Dominican Republic, while the fourth species Archaeomarasmius leggeti is from the slightly younger Turonian age New Jersey Amber.
+Since then, the older Gondwanagaricites magnificus has been described from the Crato Formation of Brazil.